inputlogic/readme-template/README.md

 Create a description of the project – what the repository contains, what the project name is, and any functionality contained in the project (signup, login, customizations, CRUD functionality, etc.).
 Describe what the user is able to do and accomplish, and what problem this app is solving.

 ## Architecture
-​Describe the tech stack used for the project, along with any libraries, or third party tools associated with it.
+Describe the tech stack used for the project, along with any libraries, or third party tools associated with it.

 Example:

 >This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and modified with some useful utilities, components, and settings that we ([Input Logic](https://github.com/inputlogic)) often need.
 It also contains the follow third-party libraries:
-​

 >- [Library Name](https://google.com)
 >- [Library Name](https://google.com)
 >- [Library Name](https://google.com)

-​
->In order to run this project, you'll have to have to have [NodeJS](https://nodejs.org/) installed, and should be familiar with JavaScript, React, and an understanding of the modern usage of both.
+> In order to run this project, you'll have to have to have [NodeJS](https://nodejs.org/) installed, and should be familiar with JavaScript, React, and an understanding of the modern usage of both.

 ### File Structure
 Provide a description with how the project is structured, with notable/important files and folders, and information on each.
 For example: